extemporelang/extemporelang.github.io/_docs/overview/contributing.md

 This documentation is built using [Jekyll](https://jekyllrb.com/), using the [Jekyll Doc](https://aksakalli.github.io/jekyll-doc-theme/) theme.
-Since it's all just markdown files in the `docs/` subdirectory, it's easy for others to contribute.
+Since it's all just markdown files in the `_docs/` subdirectory, it's easy for others to contribute.

-If you find problems, or can think of improvements, [fork away on GH](https://github.com/digego/extempore), edit the documentation source files and submit a pull request---there's a nice little "Edit on Github" link at the bottom of every page.
+If you find problems, or can think of improvements, [fork away on GH](https://github.com/digego/extempore), edit the documentation source files and submit a pull request---there's a nice little "IMPROVE THIS PAGE" link at the bottom of every page.
 We'd love these docs to become a real community effort.
 There will probably be a few broken links and other little things like that, so no pull request is too small to be appreciated :)